priendeau/Fnct.d/README.rst

 Uses of some term to explicitly reffer to a specific definition is also used inside this Library and Documentation.

+- Communication Layer
+	Stand for Prefixed-Variable to use to call a common function equiped from Fnct.D functionality .

 - Prefixed-Variable
 	Stand for First Listed and Showed by GetVarReference Variables inside a Top function definition.
 Some other sub-function can include the same mechanism,